yaz008/TG-GPT-API/README.md

         print(f"server> {response}")
 ```

-### Recomended
+### Recomendation

 Create a task in [Task Sceduler](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page) that will run the server indefinitely starting at user logon

-Thus, all projects that rely on this server will function correctly
+Thus, all projects that rely on this server will function smoothly at all times

 ## License